Pena Palace, Sintra

 The decorative entrance to the Pena Palace

-The Pena Palace, Sintra is open between 10:00 to 19:00 (summer) or 17:00 (winter).
+The Pena Palace, Sintra is open between the hours of 10:00 to 19:00 during the summer or 10:00 to 17:00 during the winter.
 The palace is closed on Mondays.
-Expect to spend 1.5-2 hours visiting all of the state rooms and the terraces with a further 1 hour to wandering the forest trails.
+Expect to spend 1.5-2 hours visiting all of the state rooms and the terraces with a further 1 hour to wander the forest trails.

 Further Information and History of the Pena Palace Sintra